gwpy/gwpy/CONTRIBUTING.md

   ```

 - open a merge request on github.com, this will trigger a code review by one
-  of the PDpy maintainers, who may suggest modifications to your proposed
+  of the pyDischarge maintainers, who may suggest modifications to your proposed
   changes

 - to update your feature branch with the latest changes from the `main` branch